 We have published work showing that there is a universal dysregulation of epigenetic state in cancer compared to normal tissue.
-When differentially methylated regions (DMRs), previously identified in colorectal cancer, were explored in other types of cancer (specifically, breast, lung, kidney and thyroid), we found methylation differences in the same regions.
+When differentially methylated regions (DMRs), previously identified in colorectal cancer, were explored in other types of cancer (specifically, breast, lung, kidney, and thyroid), we found methylation differences in the same regions.
 Pictured to the left is a multidimensional scaling of the methylation signatures for the different tissues and their corresponding cancer samples.
 Two major findings are apparent.
-First – the normal tissues seem to be very consistant between samples – showing very similar methylation profiles to others from the same tissue.
+First – the normal tissues seem to be very consistent between samples – showing very similar methylation profiles to others from the same tissue.
 Different tissues are clearly distinguished by their methylation profiles from these regions.
 Secondly, we find that in cancer samples, there is a loss of these tightly regulated signatures – different cancer samples show a dramatically increased intra-sample variance when compared to their normal counterparts.

-These large methylation blocks are distributed widely throughout the genome, as pictured ot the left.
+These large methylation blocks are distributed widely throughout the genome, as pictured to the left.
 Shown is the distribution of blocks on chromosome 11, along with the distribution of Large Organized heteroChromatin K9 modifications (LOCKs), Lamina Associated Domains (LADs), genes and CGs.

 In fact, throughout the entire genome, we find that the majority of methylation changes occur inside blocks.
 As shown in the histograms to the left, outside blocks the majority of CGs are either completely methylated or completely unmethylated in both normal and cancer samples.
 In contrast, inside blocks, normal samples methylation show a tight distribution centered around ~80% methylated.
-Cancer samples, however, show an overall hypomethylation, but with a broader distribution and a large variation between samples.
+Cancer samples, however, show an overall hypomethylation, but with broader distribution and a large variation between samples.
 This suggests a dysregulation of methylation occurring in cancer.